Click2Cloud/fog-telefonica/docs/planning.md

 ### Request Layer

-The `Fog::OpenStack[:planning]` object supports a number of methods that wrap individual HTTP requests to the Tuskar API.
+The `Fog::Telefonica[:planning]` object supports a number of methods that wrap individual HTTP requests to the Tuskar API.

 To see a list of requests supported by the planning service: